-There is really no place quite as magical as France at Christmas time.
-Growing up, Christmas was always spent with my French grandparents and always included the best French traditions—which of course often revolved mostly around great food and great drinks with the family.
-While the pageantry of Christmas leading up to the holiday is festive and extensive and there are a lot of Christmas related activities during December in France —with the copious Christmas markets, extensive decorations and lights everywhere—Christmas is typically a very family orientated holiday and December 25 is often an uncommonly quiet day throughout France.
-There is a certain air of peaceful serenity and relaxation that seems to descend over the country on Christmas day.
+While the pageantry of Christmas leading up to the holiday is festive and extensive and there are a lot of Christmas-related activities during December in France, what with the numerous adorable Christmas markets, extensive decorations and lights everywhere, Christmas is typically a very family orientated holiday and December 25 is often an uncommonly quiet day throughout France.
+There is a certain air of peaceful serenity and relaxation that seems to descend over France on Christmas Day.

-Maybe this winter you’ve got a trip to France planned this Christmas season, or maybe you would just like to infuse your holiday with some French tradition—whatever your reason bringing a little bit of France to your Christmas day festivities is sure not to disappoint.
+Maybe you’ve got a trip to France planned this Christmas season, or maybe you would just like to infuse your holiday with some French tradition; whatever your reason, bringing a little bit of France to your Christmas festivities is sure not to disappoint.
 Whether you’ll be spending this Christmas in Paris (with the beautiful lights, skating rinks and decorated Galleries Lafayette) or in a small village in the south of France, there are plenty of ways to brighten your Christmas with some French tradition.
-If you are looking for the perfect gift for the Francophile in your life, you can also check out the France Gift Guide, which has 55 great gift ideas for the French lover in your life (or maybe even a few things to add to your own list).
+If you are looking for the perfect gift for the Francophile in your life, you can also check out the France Gift Guide, which has almost 40 great gift ideas for the Francophile in your life (or maybe even a few things to add to your own list!).

 Christmas Traditions in France

-As an almost all Catholic country, for generations it was traditional for French families to attend a midnight mass at the local church or cathedral on Christmas Eve.
-After mass, families would gather for a long meal in the wee hours of Christmas morning called the Reveillon, which comes from the French word reveil, meaning to wake (as the meal is eaten shortly after midnight).
-While the numbers of people who attend the midnight mass has decreased in recent years, the numbers of people celebrating by eating the Reveillon has not waned.
+As an almost all-Catholic country, for generations it was traditional for French families to attend a midnight Mass at the local church or cathedral on Christmas Eve.
+After mass, families would gather for a long meal in the wee hours of Christmas morning called the Réveillon, which comes from the French verb meaning to wake (as the meal is eaten shortly after midnight).
+While the number of people who attend the midnight Mass has decreased in recent years, the number of people celebrating by eating the Réveillon has not waned.
 Plus, what could be better than a late night meal that lasts until the early morning hours?
+Nothing, that’s what.

 Besides the delicious foods you’ll find in France during the holiday season, there are also some traditions unique to France.
-Rather than setting out stockings for Santa Claus (or Pere Noel as he’s known in France), kids in France leave out their shoes, which are then filled with candy, cookies and other little goodies.
+Rather than setting out stockings for Santa Claus (or Père Noël, as he’s known in France), French kids leave out their shoes, which are then filled with candy, cookies and other little goodies.

 Christmas Foods in France

-- Vin Chaud: France is probably the only place where you’ll find wine being sold out on the streets.
-Vin Chaud, or hot wine, is a favorite wintertime treat in France.
-It’s a red mulled wine served hot and you’ll see it sold out of carts at all of the Christmas markets around France.
-It tastes delicious and is sure to warm you right up on a chilly December day.
+• Vin Chaud: France is probably the only place where you’ll find wine being sold out on the streets.
+Vin chaud, or hot wine, is a favorite wintertime treat in France.
+It’s a mulled red wine, and you’ll see it sold from carts or stalls at all of the Christmas markets around France.
+It tastes delicious, and is sure to warm you right up on a chilly December day.

-- Buche de Noel: During my childhood, no Christmas was complete without a buche de noel.
+• Bûche de Noël: In France, no Christmas was complete without a Bûche de Noël.
 The French version of a Yule log, this is a traditional French cake, which is made by coating a light, spongy pound cake with butter cream frosting and rolling it into the shape of a log.
+And it tastes light years better than a fruitcake, I can tell you that.

-- Beaujolias Nouveau: This new wine is realeased on the third Thursday of every November and tradition holds that the entire supply of this year’s wine should be gone by the New Year.
-Because this is a young wine not meant to mature, this means there are a lot of bottles to be finished by January 1, and it makes for a popular wine to be drunken with the holiday meal or Reveillon.
+• Beaujolias Nouveau: This new wine is realeased on the third Thursday of every November, and tradition holds that the entire supply of that year’s wine should be gone by the New Year.
+Because this is a young wine not meant to mature, this means there are a lot of bottles to be finished by January 1, and it makes for a popular wine to be drunken with the holiday meal or Réveillon.

-- Roasted Chestnuts: Yes, it may seem like a cliché, but chestnuts roasting over an open fire is a standard holiday treat in France during the Christmas season.
-Many buy these little nuts raw and roast them at home, but you can also find vendors at the markets selling these roasted nuts and serving them up in paper cones.
+• Roasted Chestnuts: Yes, it may seem like a cliché, but chestnuts roasting on an open fire is a standard holiday treat in France during the Christmas season.
+Many buy these little nuts raw and roast them at home, but you can also find vendors at the markets selling them and serving them up in paper cones.

 Keep in Mind…

-It is important to remember that if you are booking a vacation to France over Christmas that nothing will be open on Christmas day.
-Unlike in the U.S., where you can frequently find grocery stores open with limited hours or a Walgreens still open, EVERYTHING (and I mean EVERYTHING) shuts down on Christmas in France.
-This means if you are not invited into someone’s home for a Christmas meal, you should probably make dinner plans for that day in advance (yes, grocery stores an restaurants will be closed) and don’t plan on doing much other than strolling the parks or hanging out by the fire on this day.
+It is important to remember that if you are booking a vacation to France over Christmas, *nothing* will be open on Christmas day, except for maybe one boulangerie.
+Unlike in the U.S., where you can frequently find grocery stores open with limited hours, EVERYTHING (and I mean EVERYTHING) shuts down on Christmas in France.
+This means if you are not invited into someone’s home for a Christmas meal, you should probably make dinner plans for that day in advance (yes, grocery stores and 99 percent of restaurants will be closed), and don’t plan on doing much other than strolling the parks or hanging out by the fire on this day.

 While the weather outside will definitely be chilly, France tends to have fairly moderately mild winters.
 Of course, temperatures in the mountainous Alps regions will be particularly cold, but Paris tends to have temperatures in the 40s.
 If you want to stay warm and look styling, you can check out my post on what to wear in France in the winter.